grbl/grbl/readme.txt

 Limitations:
 * Limited GCode-support.
 Focus on the kind of GCode produced by CAM tools.
 Leave human GCoders frustrated.
-* No rotation axes, only x,y and z.
+* No rotation axes, only x, y and z.